1jour1vin

 Wine noted (guide 2024) 1*Star (Very successful wine)

-A wide range of grape varieties make up this deep, well-aged Châteauneuf, which impresses with its concentrated color and dense tears.
-The nose is still reserved but refined, with subtle fragrances of blueberry, juniper, and menthol, opening onto a fresh, long, and powerful palate, anchored by beautiful, rich tannins and underscored by restrained acidity, which gives it time to develop.
+A wide range of grape varieties makes up this deep, well-structured Châteauneuf, which impresses with its concentrated color and dense tears.
+A nose that is still reserved yet refined, with subtle notes of blueberry, juniper, and menthol, gives way to a fresh, long, and powerful palate, anchored by rich, velvety tannins and underscored by restrained acidity, allowing time for the wine to develop.
 Suitable for aging.

 About the estate:

-Created in 1986 by Francis Delorme and his son Christophe, the 58-hectare estate (certified organic and biodynamic) is spread over 38 plots and eight communes.
-Following Christophe's untimely death in 2015, his wife Madeleine and their daughter Ambre took over the reins of the estate.
-Advocates of low yields, the Delormes produce vintages with disconcerting ease, whether in Tavel, their original stronghold, Lirac, Châteauneuf-du-Pape, or "simple" Côtes-du-Rhône.
-Unmissable.
+Founded in 1986 by Francis Delorme and his son Christophe, the 58-hectare estate (certified organic and biodynamic) is spread across 38 plots and eight municipalities.
+Following Christophe’s untimely death in 2015, his wife Madeleine and their daughter Ambre took over the reins of the estate.
+Advocates of low yields, the Delormes produce vintages with disconcerting ease, whether in Tavel—their original stronghold—Lirac, Châteauneuf-du-Pape, or “simple” Côtes-du-Rhône.
+A must-try.

 Robert Parker - Wine Advocate